Feminism

 You’re Different From Other Women vs. You’re Just Like Other Women

-All I know to be true is that other women are some of the bravest, most inspiring, amazing, and stunning people I know, and I want to be like them.
-Don’t compliment me by demeaning other woman, and I don’t mind to be like other women.
+Women should have each other’s back instead of compete with one another just for the sake of men’s approval.
+So when we hear “you’re just like other women“, the other women means and can only mean some of the bravest, most inspiring, amazing, and stunning people.
+I don’t mind to be like other women.
 I’m happy and even very proud of that.
 I’m proud of whatever makes me, me.
 Even if means I’m not different from other woman.
-I’m proud of how full of anxiety, insecurity, awkward, loud, ugly, beautiful, funny, boring, smart, confident, open-minded, sok polos, shy, depressed, multi-dimensional, and just-like-other-women I am.
+I’m proud of how full of anxiety, insecurity, awkward, loud, ugly, beautiful, funny, boring, smart, confident, open-minded, shy, depressed, multi-dimensional, and just-like-other-women I am.

 Feminism, Opinion